Other major reasons to serve this Airport:

 - Operating hours: 0730–2200.

-- Passenger numbers: Cornwall Airport Newquay saw around 369,000 passengers arrive and depart in 2016.
-Newquay’s passenger traffic is mainly domestic, with the busiest scheduled route, London Gatwick, carrying approximately 155,000+ passengers in April – March (2016-17).
-London Gatwick operates all year-round with up 19 departures per week.
+- Cornwall Airport Newquay handled approx. 460,000 passengers in 2018.
+Newquay’s passenger traffic is mainly domestic, with the busiest scheduled route, London Heathrow, forecast to carry approximately 185,000+ passengers in FY 2019-20.
+London Heathrow operates all year-round with 28 departures per week.

 - Largest carrier: Flybe is Cornwall Airport Newquay’s largest carrier and handled around 73% of all traffic in 2016.